 The frequency of septic system inspections depends on various factors such as the age of the system, usage, and local regulations.

-General Guidelines for Inspection Frequency
+General Guidelines for Types of Septic System Inspections Frequency

 • Visual Inspections: Annually or bi-annually.